Most workplace environments aren’t designed to maximise positive mental health

 I’ve written before about the benefits of meditation, which is scientifically proven to help a myriad of mental health issues.
 I’ve also written about the lack of suitable quiet spaces at work, for those needing a bit of time-out amidst growing to-do lists and stakeholder pressures.

-If we are to combat mental health issues in the workplace starting with something as simple (yet impactful) as meditation, often the only option is to do it in the toilets – and I don’t need to spell out the obvious disadvantages of this as a location for tranquility.
+If we are to combat mental health and employee wellbeing issues in the workplace by starting with something as simple (yet impactful) as meditation, often the only option for employees is to do it in the toilets; and I don’t need to spell out the obvious disadvantages of this as a location for tranquility.
 Surely we can do better than this.

 A quiet moment to ourselves can help in many ways; to help refocus, reset or recharge.
-We’ll all work better as a result, says Deloitte.
+We’ll all work better as a result, says the Deloitte report.

 The need for some respite at work, I should be clear, is nothing to be ashamed of.
 It should in fact be celebrated.
 It’s not about hiding away from people, but taking a positive step to improve your mental health and effectiveness.